 Day One : Paris / Normandy

-Tour guides will greet passengers at the Charles de Gaulle Airport in Paris, directing them to a private motor coach to historic Bayeux in Normandy.
-This evening, the group will gather for a welcome dinner at a rustic French restaurant.
+Passengers are greeted at the Charles de Gaulle Airport in Paris and transferred by private motor coach to Normandy and the historic city of Bayeux.
+This evening the group will gather for a welcome dinner at a local French restaurant.

 The National WWII Museum’s historian will present an informal introduction to the 1944 Normandy Campaign.

 Day Two : American Cemetery / Omaha Beach / Pointe-du-Hoc

 The morning begins at the Normandy American Cemetery in Colleville-sur-Mer, with a Memorial Day observance of the American war dead, among the 9,387 Americans who are laid to rest there.

 The tour will continue with Omaha Beach, with stops at various sites to hear the unique stories of what took place there on June 6, 1944.
 Visits to St. Laurent-sur-Mer and Vierville-sur-Mer will provide a close-up view of the intricate German defense system, and give a sense of the overwhelming odds the American soldiers faced.

 The day will end the day at Pointe-du-Hoc.
 At this strategic point that overlooks the surrounding coastline, learn the story of the 2nd Ranger Battalion scaling the cliffs to neutralize this heavily fortified German position, and the desperate battle that took place between the unified 2nd & 5th Ranger units fighting against multiple German counterattacks.

 After returning to Bayeux, the balance of the evening is at leisure.
 A visit to the Bayeux Tapestry Museum is recommended.

 Hotel Le Bayeux (B, L)